Logo of the The Poor Swiss

 Findependent

-While new, they have already attracted more than 600 customers in September 2021 and are seeing excellent growth.
+While new, they had already attracted more than 600 customers in September 2021 and are seeing excellent growth.
 In December 2021, they even reached 2000 customers!
-As of July 2022, they went all the way to 5000 customers.
-This is quite impressive.
-They want to turn a profit in the next four years.
+As of October 2023, they had reached 7000 customers, which is quite impressive.
+And as of early 2026, they have more than 20,000 customers, with 400 million CHF of assets under management.

 Only Swiss residents at least 18 can open an account with Findependent.
-On top of that, they must only be liable for taxes in Switzerland.
+Moreover, they must only be liable for taxes in Switzerland.

 Investing Strategy